Phuket Covid 19: Phuket marks 12 new COVID cases, no deaths

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).

-The report also marked that of 165 hospital beds in total available (zero change), 50 were occupied (zero change).
+The report also marked that of 165 hospital beds in total available (zero change), 52 were occupied (-3).

 Be the first to comment.